Daily Archives: April 29, 2010

 • makes structural changes.

-Basically, the only “frameworks” out there are Porter’s Five Force Analysis, Strategy Mapping, Value Stream Mapping, the Blue Ocean Strategy Framework, MACS (Market-Activated Corporate Strategy Framework), the McKinsey 7-S Strategy Framework, and Scenario Planning.
+Basically, the only “frameworks” out there are Porter’s Five Force Analysis, Strategy Mapping, Value Stream Mapping, the Blue Ocean Strategy Framework, MACS (Market-Activated Corporate Strategy Framework) [McKinsey], the McKinsey 7-S Strategy Framework, and Scenario Planning.
 But none of these are general purpose frameworks that can be used ubiquitously.
 Porter’s five forces only indicate whether or not a strategy has a chance of succeeding, not how to go about formulating it.
 Strategy mapping, which grew out of Kaplan’s and Norton’s work on the Balanced Scorecard, is very performance and metric centred, which is useless for entirely new initiatives.
 Value stream mapping is highly customized to (lean) manufacturing.
 The Blue Ocean Strategy doesn’t apply if creating an entirely new market isn’t feasible.
 The MACS framework is based heavily on financial planning, which may not be feasible early on in the strategy formulation process.
 The 7-S Strategy framework has been highly customized for IT and Scenario Planning and helps in the identification of scenarios that need to be addressed, but provides little in the way of resolutions.

 In other words, most of what’s out there provides a good checklist, but little provides a good framework that a strategy formulation effort can be based upon.
 Part IV will address a method for harmonizing this insight and provide a starting point.